 Dropshipping allows a store to sell products that it doesn’t keep in stock.
-Instead of directly distributing from home or your own warehouse, you curate a selection of products on your website, then purchase the item/s from a third party supplier who’ll ship directly to your customer after they’ve placed their order.
+Instead of directly distributing from home or your own warehouse, you curate a selection of products on your website, and then purchase the item/s from a third-party supplier who’ll ship directly to your customer after they’ve placed their order.
 The dropshipping model makes you the middleman between supplier and consumer, and you never have to physically handle products yourself.

 Benefit: Low start-up and inventory costs